ScrumbledEggs/scrumbledeggs.github.io/mechanical.md

 * Counterweights

 # Stepper Mount
 This system is just a simple mount to allow the steppers to sty on the whiteboard and allow easy connections.
 The design was cut out in acrylic utilizing the the measurements from the steppers and whiteboard.
+THis is also part of the belt system and helps to keep it in line.

 Need to request a better image.
 ![StepperMountClear.jpg](/uploads/StepperMountClear.jpg)